pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 1. Upgrade PD versions for all Kubernetes clusters.

-   1. Modify the `spec.pd.version` field in the spec for cluster #1.
+   1. Modify the `spec.pd.version` field in the spec for the initial TidbCluster.

       ```yaml
       apiVersion: pingcap.com/v1alpha1